-Through our Master’s Plus Certification Program (MPCP) you can earn standard certificates in Exceptional Children and a content area as well as a master’s degree.
-In a school’s attempt to meet its commitment to provide a relevant and challenging education for every student, it relies on the specific expertise and skills of its teachers of children with special needs.
+You can also earn certification in any of the four aforementioned Special Education content areas, OR in Elementary Special Education OR in Autism/Severe Disabilities through our Master’s Plus Certification Program (MPCP).
 A two-year intensive graduate degree program, MPCP accepts candidates who have a bachelor’s degree but no education courses and allows them to work during the first year as a full-time, paid paraprofessional in a special needs classroom and the second year as the full-time, paid special needs teacher of record – all while completing coursework for their standard certificates in Exceptional Children and a content area as well as a master’s degree.
+Unlike traditional ARTC, MPCP does not have rolling admissions; application information and deadlines can be found here.

 The school library is often the nerve center of student learning, especially in schools committed to 21st century, student-centered, hands-on education.
 The school library/media specialist collaborates with all teachers as well as off-site resources in leading students through independent research, guided learning and literary appreciation at all levels.